Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Statistical Inference of the Bounds

+Third, we consider completely randomized experiments with noncompliance.
 Without covariates, we use the EM algorithm \citep{Dempster:1977} to estimate $\pi_c,$ $c_{k+}$ and $c_{+l},$ and then estimate the unadjusted bounds in Corollary \ref{coro:bounds-noncomp-general}.
 For a more detailed description of the EM algorithm, see \cite{Baker:2011}.
-With covariates, we need to invoke parametric models for $G$ (e.g., multinomial logistic model given $\bm{X}$) and the marginal probabilities of the potential outcomes, and use the EM algorithm to compute the maximum likelihood of the model parameters \citep[cf.][]{Zhang:2009,Frumento:2012}.
-After obtaining the sample analogues of $\tau_{c,L}(\bm{x}), \tau_{c,U}(\bm{x})$ and $\pi_c(\bm{x})$, we can estimate the covariate adjusted bounds defined in \eqref{eq:covariate-noncomp} using a plug-in approach.
+With covariates, we need to invoke parametric models for $G$ (e.g., multinomial logistic model given $\bm{X}$) and the marginal probabilities of the potential outcomes, and use the EM algorithm to compute the maximum likelihood of the model parameters.
+For more details, see the Supplementary Material, and \cite{Zhang:2009} and \cite{Frumento:2012}.
+After obtaining the sample analogues of $\tau_{c,L}(\bm{x}), \tau_{c,U}(\bm{x})$ and $\pi_c(\bm{x})$, we estimate the covariate adjusted bounds defined in \eqref{eq:covariate-noncomp} using a plug-in approach.